-The Jewish 'way of life' has its origins in the experience of the Divine Presence in the midst of the decisive events of the Exodus and of Sinai, events which have altered the entire course of human history The children of Israel experienced the reality of the Lord of history through His involvement in their liberation from physical oppression, persecution, massacre, and injustices as 'slaves unto Pharaoh in Egypt' To Pharaoh, who was worshipped as a divine emperor and who was the source of law, never its servant, the Israelite slaves were regarded as chattel, 'the untouchables' of an cient Egypt
+The Jewish way of life' has its origins in the experience of the Divine Presence in the midst of the decisive events of the Exodus and of Sinal, events which have altered the entire course of human history.
+The children of Israel experienced the reality of the Lord of history through His involvement in their liberation from physical oppression, persecution, massacre, and injustices as 'slaves unto Pharaoh in Egypt'.
+To Pharaoh, who was worshipped as a divine emperor and who was the source of law, never its servant, the Israelite slaves were regarded as chattel, 'the untouchables' of ancient Egypt.

-At Sinai, the Israelites had a transforming experience of Divine Revelation as moral will which was ratified by an everlasting Covenant Henceforth, the Israelites are perceived by God to be 'a kingdom of priests and a holy nation' What an extraordinary Divine human scenario!
-Yesterday, they were slaves, the outcats of history, now an entire people are stamped with the dignity of priesthood and holiness and are set on the course of history with a messianic task of redemption in society and through history until the coming of the Kingdom through in human consciousness The God of Israel initiated a new era in the history of mankind, introducing a new concept of justice-which is the central message of His revelation-an uncom promising moral law, and an original social order to be established paradigmatically in the Holy Land of Palestine (see The Holy Year and Its Origins in the Jewish Jubilee Year by this writer, published by the Vatican Office for the Holy Year 1975, Vatican City) con ceived in this justice This postulate of individual and social justice was not to be limited to Israel only The Creator of the universe postulates this justice for all His human creatures, it was incumbent on all the peoples of the world
+At Sinal, the Israelites had a transforming experience of Divine Revelation as moral will which was ratified by an everlasting Covenant.
+Henceforth, the Israelites are perceived by God to be a 'kingdom of priests and a holy nation'.
+What an extraordinary Divine-human scenario' Yesterday, they were slaves, the outcasts of history; now an entire people are stamped with the dignity of priesthood and holiness, and are set on the course of history with a messianic task of redemption in society and through history until the coming of the Kingdom.

+Israel's religion, Prof. David Flusser asserts, was a breakthrough in human consciousness.
+The God of Israel initiated a new era in the history of mankind, introducing a new concept of justice - which is the central message of His revelation - an uncompromising moral law, and an original social order to be established paradigmatically in the Holy Land of Palestine (see The Holy Year and Its Origins in the Jewish Jubilee Year, by this writer, published by the Vatican Office for the Holy Year, 1975, Vatican City) conceived in this justice.
+This postulate of individual and social justice was not to be limited to Israel only.
+The Creator of the universe postulates this justice for all His human creatures; it was incumbent on all the peoples of the world.